 Interestingly, West Thumb is actually a crater within a crater!

 About 125,000 years ago, a massive volcanic eruption created the West Thumb Caldera, which sits inside the larger Yellowstone Caldera.
-The resulting explosion likely changed the shape of Yellowstone Lake, making the deep bay we see today.
+This explosion likely reshaped Yellowstone Lake, forming the deep bay we see today.

 Why Visit West Thumb Geyser Basin?